House MAGA squad seeks to expand by boosting challengers to fellow Republicans

 To secure the endorsement of high-profile MAGA figures like Cawthorn, Greene or Trump himself, the candidates must push the unfounded claim that the 2020 election was stolen and show complete fealty to the former president — “Pro-Trump” features prominently in their social media bios and on their campaign websites.

-They talk tough on the danger they say is posed by migrants crossing the southern border, and they rail about prime Fox News topics such as “woke fascism,” “critical race theory” and “transgender laws” — appeals also made by Trump.
+They talk tough on the danger they say is posed by migrants crossing the southern border, and they rail about prime Fox News topics such as “woke fascism,” critical race theory and transgender laws — appeals also made by Trump.

 Witt’s candidacy was boosted one recent evening in the Lincoln dining room of the Capitol Hill Club, a private GOP hangout for 70 years frequented by the kind of establishment Republican insiders the MAGA squad is plotting to overthrow.

 The former quarterback, 31, once had NFL aspirations.
-In 2012, while a finalist for a Rhodes Scholarship, he learned an informal sexual assault accusation had been leveled against him; he did not pursue the award.
+In 2012, while a finalist for a Rhodes scholarship, he learned an informal sexual assault accusation had been leveled against him; he did not pursue the award.
 Witt, who denied the accusation, said in an interview that he blames a New York Times article about it for ruining his chances to play professionally.
 Instead, he went to Harvard Law School.
-It was there, he said, while surrounded by liberals and “RINOS,” that he became a Trump supporter, mocking his classmates after the 2016 election for what he said was being offered puppies, therapy and delayed finals to deal with the emotional trauma.
+It was there, he said, while surrounded by liberals and “RINOs,” that he became a Trump supporter, mocking his classmates after the 2016 election for what he said was being offered — puppies, therapy and delayed finals — to deal with the emotional trauma.

 Witt served in the Trump administration and after the 2020 election worked with the president’s legal team in Georgia that tried, and failed, to prove the election was stolen from Trump.
 He is running for Congress, he said in an interview, to continue Trump’s fights.